 Would we go back

 Oh definitely.
-This is our 3rd favorite Tahoe resort and it’s a sure bet for a fun relaxing ski day.
+This is in our top 5 of Tahoe resorts and it’s a sure bet for a fun relaxing ski day.